Important Legal Notice

 - To communicate with you and third party contacts.

-- To comply with our legal and regulatory obligations, which may include the disclosure of certain information and/or recordings of telephone conversations to regulatory authorities.
+- To comply with our legal and regulatory obligations, which may include the disclosure of certain information and/or recordings of telephone conversations and video conferences to regulatory authorities.

-- For other business-related purposes, including negotiating contracts, managing accounts and records, supporting corporate social responsibility activities, legal, regulatory and internal investigations and debt administration.
+- For other business-related purposes, including negotiating contracts, concluding and performing contracts, administering payments, managing accounts and records, supporting corporate social responsibility activities, legal, regulatory and internal investigations and debt administration.

-When you apply for a job via our Websites or otherwise, we will collect additional more specific Personal data about you, e.g. your qualifications, career history, third party references and interview notes.
+When you apply for a job via our Websites or otherwise, we will collect additional more specific personal data about you, e.g. your qualifications, career history, third party references and interview notes.
 We may also ask you for other information, e.g. your interests and the types of jobs you are interested in.
-Any Personal data you provide to Trafigura in relation to a job vacancy will be processed in accordance with our Recruitment Privacy Notice.
+There will be circumstances where we collect and process special category personal data as part of the recruitment process.
+For example, with your consent, we may collect information about your race, ethnicity, health and whether you have a disability, for the purposes of conducting equal opportunities monitoring.
+Any personal data you provide to Trafigura in relation to a job vacancy will be processed in accordance with our Recruitment Privacy Notice.

 - your consent;

-- the performance of a contract that we have in place with you or other individuals;
+- the performance of a contract that we have in place with you or other persons;

 - compliance with our legal obligations.

 Our legitimate business interests may include: (i) keeping our Websites up to date and relevant and ensuring that they are performing as intended; (ii) to develop our products / services and grow our business; (iii) to provide IT services and network security; (iv) to provide customers with information about our business; (v) to manage and improve our recruitment practices; and (vi) to inform our strategy in relation to corporate social responsibility.